klyvedev/klyve/README.md

 * During the initial acceptance of the EULA, Linux users may have to click on the Privacy Policy tab twice for the Policy to be displayed.
 * On the first launch, the app takes several seconds to initialize itself before the EULA appears for acceptance.
 Subsequent startups will be quicker.
 * When the EULA appears for acceptance on first launch of the app, Linux users will need to click twice on the Privacy Policy tab for the policy to be displayed.
+* Automated UI Testing: If you select "Skip & Log Bug" during a failure escalation, the system treats the test suite as a single unit and moves immediately to the Sprint Review.
+It does not continue running the remaining tests.

 **Troubleshooting**